Training Agents to Be Empathic

 The first step is to pinpoint where they fail to, and only then can they be shown how to.

 It is often thought that teaching agents to convey empathy means adding phrases on top of their current approach, such as I understand your frustration or I hope you feel better.
-But this only scratches the surface, because it does not account for the miscues agents commonly include in their entire-call approach that is most responsible for a conveyance of a lack of empathy.
+But this only scratches the surface, because it does not account for the miscues agents commonly include in their entire-call approach that are most responsible for a conveyance of a lack of empathy.
 If these are not identified and fixed, little progress can be made.

 Identifying and fixing an agent's less-than-professional or bad habits is the most critical piece to the empathy and overall patient experience puzzle.

 And while empathy is often associated with attitude or voice pitch, it is much more about word choice, phrasing, and phone manners displayed throughout the entirety of a call, from moment to moment.
 When these are properly executed, empathy, humanness, and emotional IQ are naturally conveyed in an effortless and sincere manner.
-And when they are not, a lack of empathy, humanness, and emotional IQ is typically the perception.
+And when they are not, a lack of empathy, humanness, and emotional IQ is typically the customer perception.